 The Coleman 4 person instant cabin tent pops up in about a minute.
 Once it’s assembled, you can dive in with your gear and have plenty of space.

 You have tons of room to stretch out inside this pick in our tents for tall people, and plenty overhead as you scoot around on your knees.
-It accommodates tall campers, but not when standing upright.
+It accommodates tall people, but not when standing upright.
 Sitting is fair game, though.

 It fits a queen size air bed too, but that’ll add too much time to its assembly.
 Those things take forever to blow up, and a pump adds unnecessary weight to your pack.

 What Makes a Tent Good for Tall Campers?
+The height obviously!